viyq/mle-CAPR-p3/README.md

 ## Automated ML

-Setting of the automl were chosen based on the task.
+Settings of the automl were chosen based on the task.
 The data contains non-categorical and categorical data, so featurization is specified as true.
 With featurization tasks like normalization, handling missing data, or converting text to numeric are handled before model implementation.
 Since the target (rejection) is a real, we want to evaluate the accuracy of the model with the coefficient of determination R².
 The data is small, so 15 minutes as experiment timeout is good enough.
 The number of cross validations as 5 is also reasonable.